 Alternatively, you can load an example test set that has about ten minutes of data in these classes (but how much fun is that?).
-See the Continuous gestures dataset for more information.
+See the Running faucet dataset for more information.

 With the training set in place you can design an impulse.
 An impulse takes the raw data, slices it up in smaller windows, uses signal processing blocks to extract features, and then uses a learning block to classify new data.
 Signal processing blocks always return the same values for the same input and are used to make raw data easier to process, while learning blocks learn from past experiences.

-For this tutorial we'll use the "MFCC" signal processing block.
-MFCC stands for Mel Frequency Cepstral Coefficients.
+For this tutorial we'll use the "MFE" signal processing block.
+MFE stands for Mel Frequency Energy.
 This sounds scary, but it's basically just a way of turning raw audio—which contains a large amount of redundant information—into simplified form.